joshcanhelp/josh-to-11/input/symlinked/pages/hire-me.md

 - Proof-of-concept design and execution
 - Cross-team communication and education
 - Requirements gathering, validation, and mapping to a delivery plan
-- Collaboration with engineering teams during delivery to clarify specifications and communicate obstacles
+- Collaboration with engineering teams during delivery to support implementation
 ### Partner relations, integrations, and marketplace strategy
 - Platform education and architecture help for partners
 - Product team collaboration finding extensibility points
 - Integration experience and guidance for customers
 ### Application design, build, and maintenance
-- Focus on JavaScript/TypeScript, PHP, and Ruby languages for browser-based, web, and M2M applications
+- Focus on JavaScript/TypeScript, PHP, and Ruby languages for browser-based, web, and cloud machines
 - Code quality, review, and testing strategies
 - Internal and external API design and UX
 - Authentication and authorization strategy